serena-ramley/21daychallenge2021/README.md

 What is the average sized hole?
 What is the average cost to fix a hole?
 What is the total cost of fixing all of the holes?

+# Day 7 Functions and data cleaning

+Everything in Dot's new house is finally coming together now!
+The repairs are finished, and the cleaning's done.
+But the house won’t feel like a home until Dot finishes unpacking all their belongings.
+The problem is, the way things are organized is so chaotic that every time Dot approaches the pile of their boxes, they get overwhelmed and run away to continue procrastinating.

+Help Dot stop procrastinating on unpacking their things by cleaning up the dataset of their belongings.

+Dot has a lot of different boxes laying around.
+They need a system for how to unpack them, or they'll just continue procrastinating.
+Help Dot sort the boxes by their weight.

+           Box:	Weight (kg)
+           Box 1	4
+           Box 2	2
+           Box 3	18
+           Box 4	21
+           Box 5	14
+           Box 6	13

+Create a function that will open the boxes according to their weight, from lightest to heaviest.